Mary Agnes "Aggie" Cooper Diary, 1921

 Sat Jan 8.
 Fine bright and colder all frozen dry and clean can go out without ruffers. no skating.
 I called at Miss Edey's in the evening.
 Annie here for a while in the evening.

 Sun Jan 9.
 Fine bright day colder.
-I went to morning church. no ruffers.
+I went to morning church. no rubbers.
 Annie & I for a walk. at eve church.
 Mary Watson called.
 Marjorie has a baby girl at 4 A.M

 Mon Jan 10 Fine bright and quite warm all dry on road and very little ice or snow anywhere.
 I walked to Willies for a while